-Frequently, there is a trend in new technologies being made.
+Every once in a while, there is a trend in new technologies being made.
 Many companies and organizations take part in these trends to use them to their advantage, some even to benefit their customers.
 Entering the 2020's, being able to see the rise of Artificial Intelligence over the past couple of years has been exciting to be a part of.
-AI's use has grown exponentially, helping many people across the world with an easier way to gather information and understand complex questions.
+Al's use has grown exponentially, helping many people across the world with an easier way to gather information and understand complex questions.
 GridGPT plans to follow along with this trend and help Power Grid Operators understand complex power grid data as these power grids become more innovative and complex.
-To accomplish this, our team focused on understanding .dss files, which is where the power grid data is stored, training an AI model to interpret those files, and create an organized User Interface to easily access and communicate with the AI model to gain a better understanding.
+To accomplish this, we need to understand .dss files, which is where the power grid data is stored, train an AI model to interpret those files, and create an organized User Interface to easily access and communicate with the AI model to gain a better understanding.